crls-design/12S-ESC/README.md

 # 12S ESC

-This repository provides an open-source design for a 12S Electronic Speed Controller (ESC).
+This repository provides an open-source design for a 12S Electronic Speed Controller (ESC) geared towards heavy-lift multirotor applications.
 It is designed to work with [ESCape32](https://github.com/neoxic/ESCape32), an open-source 32-bit ESC firmware.

 ## Specifications